-The CSS Profile provides up to 6 fee waivers to qualifying domestic students who are first-time, first-year, low-income applicants.
+The CSS Profile provides fee waivers to qualifying domestic students who are first-time, first-year, low-income applicants.
 Eligibility for fee waivers is automatically assessed at the time you complete the CSS Profile.
+Eligible applicants may apply to an unlimited number of schools free of charge.
 Columbia does not offer additional fee waivers to domestic students.

 Low-income International students wishing to request a CSS Profile fee waiver should contact email@example.com.

 US Citizens and Eligible Noncitizens – You can apply for financial aid after the recommended deadline, and financial aid eligibility will not be impacted by the time of application.
 We do recommend that you file by the deadline to assure you receive a timely eligibility letter.